meal-match/frontend/README.md

 }
 ```

-5. Run `eas submit -p ious --latest` to submit the build to the Apple Developer portal.
+5. Run `eas submit -p ios --latest` to submit the build to the Apple Developer portal.

 ## Learn More